ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/services/tracing-service.md

 Applications that consist of multiple services can be difficult to debug, as a single request can span multiple services.
 Distributed tracing tells the story of your request as it is processed through your system.
 Distributed tracing is a powerful tool to debug and analyze your system in addition to request logging and metrics.

-When enabled, the `TracingService` will instruct $productName$ to initiate a trace on requests by generating and populating an `x-request-id` HTTP header.
-Services can make use of this `x-request-id` header in logging and forward it in downstream requests for tracing. $productName$ also integrates with external trace visualization services, including Zipkin-compatible APIs such as [Zipkin](https://zipkin.io/) and [Jaeger](https://github.com/jaegertracing/) to allow you to store and visualize traces.
+When enabled, the `TracingService` will instruct Emissary to initiate a trace on requests by generating and populating an `x-request-id` HTTP header.
+Services can make use of this `x-request-id` header in logging and forward it in downstream requests for tracing.
+Emissary also integrates with external trace visualization services, including Zipkin-compatible APIs such as [Zipkin](https://zipkin.io/) and [Jaeger](https://github.com/jaegertracing/) to allow you to store and visualize traces.
 You can read further on [Envoy's Tracing capabilities](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/tracing).

-A `TracingService` manifest configures $productName$ to use an external trace visualization service:
+A `TracingService` manifest configures Emissary to use an external trace visualization service:

 ```yaml
 ---